SulmanOlieko/smfa/README.md

 Second step Frontier model...
 Group frontiers estimated.
-Estimating metafrontier using method: SFA Metafrontier [Huang et al. (2014), two-stage] Warning message:
+Estimating metafrontier using method: SFA Metafrontier [Huang et al. (2014), two-stage]
-The residuals of the OLS are right-skewed.
-This may indicate the absence of inefficiency or model misspecification or sample 'bad luck'
 > summary(meta_sel_huang)
 ============================================================
 Stochastic Metafrontier Analysis